rtCamp/wpveda-book/content/convetions/plugins.md

 **class-plugin-name.php** is file which is load all part [ admin | public | include ] of plugin.

-This class intitalised loder classobject and it is use in entier project to register action &hook.
+This class intitalised loder class object and it's use in entier project to register action & hook.

 ### 6. languages
 This folder contains languages files `(.pot, .mo)` for multiple language support in plugin.